VSecDK/vsec.dk/_pages/contributing.md

 # Valuable Community Contributors

 ## Dominykas Vaitkus
-Thanks you for creating the intro videos for the [David & Friends](https://vsec.dk/vsec-presents-david-and-friends/) CTI series on VSec/YouTube.
+For creating the intro videos for the [David & Friends](https://vsec.dk/vsec-presents-david-and-friends/) CTI series on VSec/YouTube.